kaluabentes/country-info-app/README.md

 # D3 Studio Frontend Challengue

-A simple application built the challengue.
+A simple application built for the challengue.

 ## Requirements